oracle-livelabs/analytics-ai/oci-datascience/image-classification/image-classification.md

 ![Select tensorflow conda](images/select-tensorflow-conda.png " ")

 4. Go through the **ChestXrays\_Train.ipynb**.
-You can run each cell in the JupyterLab notebook by clicking on it and press *shift + enter*.
-It will execute the cell and advance to the next cell.
+You can run each cell in the JupyterLab notebook by clicking on it and pressing *shift + enter*.
+That will execute the cell and advance to the next cell.
 Or you can go to the `Run` tab and choose "Run Selected Cells".

 You may now **proceed to the next lab**.